nhn8957/ShortenMe/README.md

 	end
 ```

-When a user submit a request, the redirect method will search in the database for an output_url that matches the user's request.
+When a user submit a request, the redirect method will search in the database for an :output_url that matches the user's request.
 If there is none, the user will be redirected to the home page.

-*Hit count:* I use the [Impressionist](https://github.com/charlotte-ruby/impressionist) gem to count each time the redirect method is used.
+**Hit count:** I use the [Impressionist](https://github.com/charlotte-ruby/impressionist) gem to count every time the redirect method is used.
 The hit count is displayed at /[code]/stat

-Unfortunately, I left out data visualization.
+Unfortunately, I left out data visualization due to time constraint.

-#####Front-end:
+**Front-end:**
-I use Bootstrap and basic html/css for my app.
+I use Bootstrap and basic HTML/CSS for my app.

 ##### Challenges:
-* With this app, the biggest challenge I faced was the third requirement: data visualization.
+* With this app, the biggest technical challenge I faced was the third requirement: data visualization.
 I have little experience working with it, and was not able to implement all the functionalities in time.

 * Sqlite3: Just as I was pushing the app to Heroku, I realized I was not using Postgresql.
 I ended up having to ask for 1 additional hour.

+* Working on this was really difficult.
+However, I learned a lot during the process, and I hope to have the chance to continue at your company.

 ##Thank you!